crnlmd77/data-analytics-portfolio/SQL/README.md

 ---

-### Project 1: Airline Flights Data from Kaggle
+## Project 1: Airline Flights Data from Kaggle
+- This project uses the [Airlines Flights Data](https://www.kaggle.com/datasets/rohitgrewal/airlines-flights-data) from Kaggle.
-### This project correlates with Dynamic_Airfare_Insights.ipynb in my Python and Airlines Performance Dashboard in my Power BI repository.
+- This project correlates with Dynamic_Airfare_Insights.ipynb in my Python and Airlines Performance Dashboard in my Power BI repository.
 ### 📊 Sales Analysis
 This script analyzes sales trends, identifies top-performing airlines, and segments based on booking behavior.